 My nickname for Mr. Whiskers had stuck, but he only put up with it from me.
-Anybody else, he'd flick his tail at and ignore.
-And considering Mr. Whiskers's true nature, being ignored was probably safest.
-Though I couldn't prove it, I had the feeling the cat had retained some of his original nature.
+Anybody else, he’d flick his tail at before turning his back on them.
+And considering Mr. Whiskers’s true nature, being ignored was probably safest.

 He jumped up and I groaned as the twenty-pound Bengal sprawled across my lap.
-But as he stared into my eyes, I realized he was trying to tell me something.
-He seemed concerned, but I couldn't quite read what he was upset about.
-My ability to do so flickered in and out, depending on the day.
+He was gorgeous, looking very much like a snow leopard, with a cloudy gray coat and black spots.
+As he stared into my eyes, I realized he was trying to tell me something, but I couldn’t read what he was upset about.
+My ability to connect with him flickered in and out, depending on the day.
 He was probably upset about the vampire.
 Vampires and cats hated each other, because a cat could always recognize one.

 “I’m sorry, Whisky, but I don’t understand.
 I guess I’m just too tense to focus.”

-Fidgeting, I glanced at the stairs leading to the second floor, wondering if I should go check Tygur again.
+Fidgeting, I glanced at the stairs, wondering if I should go check on Tygur again.
 The thought that I might have been wrong preyed on my mind.
 What if I had missed his pulse?
-What if he was still alive, but up there, dying right now?
+What if he was still alive, but dying?

-Suddenly panicking, I unceremoniously pushed Whisky off my lap and raced up the stairs.
-But as I softly approached the open door, I hesitated.
-I had dealt with death before-far more often than I wanted to admit, but this was different.
+Suddenly panicking, I pushed Whisky off my lap and raced up the stairs.
+But as I approached the door, I hesitated.
+I had dealt with death before—far more than I wanted to admit—but this was different.
 For one thing, this was in my home.
-For another...well...vampires.
+For another…well…vampires.

 Gathering my courage, I swung into the room.

-Tygur was sprawled on the floor, his face powder white, his throat-bloody.
-The tall, brawny-shouldered weretiger with tawny hair that barely cleared his shoulders was normally hot to trot, and not afraid of anything.
-But now, he lay pale and still.
+Tygur was sprawled on the floor, his throat bloody.
+The tall, broad-shouldered weretiger with tawny hair was normally hot to trot and unafraid of anything.
+But now he lay pale and still.

-I started to close his eyes-I wanted to show some sign of respect-but then stopped.
-Jolene had instructed me not to touch the body any more than I already had.
+I started to close his eyes—I wanted to show some sign of respect—but then stopped.
+Jolene had instructed me not to touch the body.
 Not that it would make any difference.
 More often than not, vampire executions were slapped under the cold-case label as soon as they hit the computer.